A420 road: History

 What is now the A420 was established in the early 18th century as a direct route between Chippenham and Bristol via Tog Hill, avoiding the older and more established route via Bath (now the A4).
 It was an important road for Bristol, whose communications with Bath had been disputed and difficult.
 After the Bath Road was turnpiked in 1707, the Bristol Trust attempted to turnpike the direct road in 1727, but faced opposition from colliers at Kingswood, and the road was not sufficiently improved until the 1740s.

 When first classified in 1922, the A420 ran between Chippenham and Botley, near Oxford, while the road between Bristol and Chippenham was the A430.
 The two roads were later joined and the A430 renumbered A420.
 The road from Botley through Oxford to Headington was originally part of the A40.
 When the northern Oxford bypass was built in the 1930s, the A40 was rerouted along the bypass and the road through Oxford was renumbered A420.

 As a result of the building of the M4 motorway in the early 1970s and subsequent road modernisation, the A420 between Chippenham and Swindon lost its identity.
 From Chippenham to Lyneham through Sutton Benger and to the north of RAF Lyneham and its limestone ridge, it became the B4069.
 From Lyneham to Swindon it became part of the A3102.
 From Swindon through Stratton St Margaret to the A419 it became the A4312.

 Matches between rival football clubs Oxford United and Swindon Town are sometimes referred to as the "A420 derby".

-Landmarks

-Sir Bevil Grenville's Monument on Lansdown Hill is near the A420.